Sephirothbahamut/Accio-Niffler/Game Design Document.md

 ##  3. Synopsis

 #### Introduction
-Years after the Battle of Hogwarts, Delphini Lestrange meets her step-father, who convinces her to embark in a mission into the past in order to save her family.
+Years after the Battle of Hogwarts, Delphini Lestrange meets her stepfather, who convinces her to embark in a mission into the past in order to save her family.
 She goes back thanks to a gifted timeturner and meets Minerva.

 #### Daily life at Hogwarts
 School starts and Minerva first meets Delphini as a new student in the Black Lake whereabouts.
 During the first part of the year Minerva deepens her relationship with Delphini as they meet toghether with Myrtle to study.